Cook Carillon Tower

 - Students interested in teacher certification should take PY 201 as a social science elective.

 - This guide fulfills the Michigan Transfer agreement (MTA).
-Social science and humanities electives must be selected from different disciplines.
+Social science elective must be a non-PS course.
+Humanities electives must be selected from different disciplines.
 Please check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - Students may need to enroll in MA 131 prior to MA 133.